Melihntr/Tixly/README.md

-Bellek güncellendi
-Certainly!
-Here's a README template for your Tixly project:

 Tixly
 Tixly is a full-stack bus ticket purchasing application developed during an internship at VakıfBank.
 This project provides a platform for users to book bus tickets, manage their trips, and view ticket details.
 It is built using a variety of technologies, including Spring Boot, PostgreSQL, React, Bootstrap, and more.